 Unless otherwise instructed, the named proxyholders will vote FOR the approval of the Stock Option Plan Resolution.

-4. Set the number of Directors at Five (5)
+4. Set the number of Directors at Six (6)

-The Board of Directors presently consists of six (6) directors.
-The Board of Directors is recommending that the number of directors be fixed at five (5) directors.
+The Board of Directors is recommending that the number of directors be fixed at six (6) directors.

-BE IT RESOLVED that the number of directors be fixed at five (5).
+BE IT RESOLVED that the number of directors be fixed at six (6).